Only a few generations ago all rivers were drinkable, now almost none.

 An interactive map will soon be on the website where you will be able to see in real time where I am and for you to join the walk.

 Connect me with people and organisations close to the river Maas

 Join the walk and check other walking events (coming soon)

-The following is is informational.
-End of April/early May the website will allow you to actively book and tell when you will join.
+Early May the website will allow you to see a more detailed map and to actively tell when you will join.